 When Candide is forced out into the wider world, he is confronted with a series of episodes which illustrate the bankruptcy of this optimistic worldview, most famously the Lisbon earthquake of 1755.

 Free online texts

-Wikisource: Spanish text.
+Wikisource: Candide, multiple editions.
 HTML and other formats.

 BBC Radio 4 In Our Time: Voltaire's Candide.
 Melvyn Bragg with David Wootton, Nicholas Cronk, Caroline Warman.

 Librivox: Candide (multiple versions).
 Free public domain audiobooks.

 Swift: Gulliver's Travels - a satirical influence whose author Voltaire had met.